spatie/laravel-medialibrary/README.md

 so you can easily use something like S3.
 Additionally the package can create image manipulations on images and pdfs that have been added in the medialibrary.

+### About Spatie
+Spatie is webdesign agency in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Requirements
 To create derived images [GD](http://php.net/manual/en/book.image.php) should be installed on your server.
 For the creation of thumbnails of pdf's you should also install [Imagick](http://php.net/manual/en/imagick.setresolution.php).